A team of dedicated medical professionals is carefully transporting a man on a stretcher

 Defective Product Liability

-Product liability is a broad and developing tort and consumer protection law area.
+Product liability is a broad and developing area of law.

 Product liability imposes strict liability for the death or injury caused by a defective product designed, manufactured, distributed, or sold through the chain of commerce.